Steven Kwan Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is first in MLB with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.7 K/9 to lead the league.

-- The White Sox have a 4.66 team ERA that ranks 24th across all league pitching staffs.
+- The White Sox have a 4.68 team ERA that ranks 24th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender 145 total home runs at a clip of 1.4 per game (third-most in the league).
+- White Sox pitchers combine to give up the third-most home runs in baseball (145 total, 1.4 per game).

+- Toussaint (0-3 with a 4.06 ERA and 25 strikeouts in 31 2/3 innings pitched) makes the start for the White Sox, his fifth of the season.

+- His most recent appearance came in relief on Thursday when the right-hander tossed one scoreless inning against the Chicago Cubs without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.